Topological posets and tropical phased matroids: Matroid Examples

-\end{enumerate} 5pt Two such functions $\varphi _1$ and $\varphi _2$ are {\it equivalent} if $\varphi _1=t.\varphi _2$ where $t\in F$, i.e. one is a scalar multiple of the other.
+\end{enumerate} 5pt Two such functions $\varphi _1$ and $\varphi _2$ are {\it equivalent} if $\varphi _1=t.\varphi _2$ where $t\in F-\{0\}$, i.e. one is a non-zero scalar multiple of the other.
 5pt Strong $F$-matroids are defined in \cite{BB1}.
-For our purposes we will instead use the following Theorem 3.13 of \cite{BB1} as our {\it definition} of ``weak $F$-matroid".
-5pt \begin{thm} There is a natural bijection between the set of equivalence classes of strong Grassman-Pl{\"u}cker functions of rank $r$ on $E$ with coefficients in $F$ and strong $F$-matroids of rank $r$ on $E$. \end{thm}
+For our purposes we will instead use the following Theorem 3.13 of \cite{BB1} as our {\it definition} of ``strong $F$-matroid".
+5pt \begin{thm} There is a natural bijection between the set of equivalence classes of strong Grassman-Pl{\"u}cker functions of rank $r$ on $[n]$ with coefficients in $F$ and strong $F$-matroids of rank $r$ on $[n]$. \end{thm} A parallel discussion is possible for ``weak Grassman-Pl{\"u}cker functions"; see \cite{BB1} and \cite{BB2} for the definitions.